Jobsity/ReactChallenge/README.md

 ## Mandatory features
  - Ability to add "*reminders*" (max.
 30 characters) for a day and time specified by the user.
 Also, include a city.
- - Display reminders on the calendar view, in the correct time order.
- - Allow the user to select a color when creating a reminder, and display it appropriately.
  - Ability to edit reminders - including changing text, city, day, time and color.
  - Add a weather service call from [OpenWeather](https://openweathermap.org/forecast16) and get the weather forecast (e.g. Rain) for the date of the calendar reminder based on the city.
- - Unit test the functionality: *Ability to add "*reminders*" (max.
-30 characters) for a day and time specified by the user.
-Also, include a city.*

 ## Bonus (Optional)

 - Expand the calendar to support more than the current month or year.
 - Properly handle overflow when multiple reminders appear on the same date.
 - Include the ability to delete one or all the reminders for a specific day.
+- Unit test the functionality: *Ability to add "*reminders*" (max.
+30 characters) for a day and time specified by the user.
+Also, include a city.*

 ## Considerations